vishnuvsgthn/Tenserflow/README.md

 # Tenserflow
-Codes for different architectures in tensorflow
+Codes for different deep neural network  architectures in tensorflow